demisto/content/Packs/AWS-GuardDuty/Integrations/AWSGuardDuty/AWSGuardDuty_description.md

+Use AWS GuardDuty to detect and manage threats to your AWS environment by fetching newly created GuardDuty security findings.
+Each GuardDuty finding is a data set containing details relating to a unique security issue.
+Findings that are fetched are moved to the GuardDuty archive.
+Each integration instance fetches findings from a single AWS Region.
+Create a separate instance for each AWS Region used in your AWS environment.

-Use this integration to detect and manage threats to your AWS system.
-We recommend that you use roles that have the following bulit-in AWS policies:
+We recommend that you use roles that have the following built-in AWS policies:
 * _AmazonGuardDutyFullAccess_
 * _AmazonGuardDutyReadOnlyAccess_